dandange8005/mkdocs-site/docs/Xerte Theme/XOT/Getting started.md

 Colours can be changed quite easily by altering the [custom properpties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) within the project.

-To change main theme colour,
+To change the main theme colour,

 1. Copy the code below